macchina-io/macchina.io/README.md

 macchina.io EDGE provides ready-to-use and industry proven software building blocks that enable applications to collect, process, filter, analyze and visualize sensor, machine and process data locally, directly where it originates, and where the action happens. macchina.io EDGE enables IoT edge computing.

-macchina.io EDGE runs on Linux-based devices, including IoT gateways, industrial computing devices, and prototyping platforms like the Raspberry Pi, Beaglebone and MangOH.
+macchina.io EDGE runs on Linux-based devices, including IoT gateways, industrial computing devices, and prototyping platforms like the Raspberry Pi and Beaglebone.

 macchina.io EDGE is based on the [POCO C++ Libraries](https://pocoproject.org) and uses the [V8 JavaScript engine](https://v8.dev).